Object/Work Type

 Dimension Description

-The Pavilion occupied an area of 800 square meters including terraces.
-The toal lenght was 65 meters, including terraces, and the total height was 45 meters (calculated from the dock of the river Po to theheighest point of the central spire) (see Giornale ufficiale, p.269).
+The Pavilion occupied an area of 800 square meters.
+The toal lenght was 65 meters, including terraces, and the total height was 45 meters (calculated from the dock on the river Po to the heighest point of the central spire) (see Giornale ufficiale, p.269).

 Material Color